 The implicit system \prettyref{eq:collocation_problem} defines a system of $Mn$ equations with $Mn$ unknowns, and therefore the computation of a solution is an expensive task, especially if $n$ is large.
 This is the case if the right-hand side stems from the spatial discretization of a partial differential equation, or \prettyref{eq:ode} defines a real-world application, for example.

-Instead of solving the system directly, the SDC method iteratively solves a series of correction equations and an improved solution for the next iteration is obtained by correcting the solution of the current approximation.
-The values at collocation nodes are computed by forward substitution, so that the work at each node is similar to that of an Euler step.
-This is the original idea in the derivation of the method as in \cite{Dutt2000} that is repeated below.
+Instead of directly solving the system, the SDC method iteratively solves a series of correction equations, and an improved solution for the next iteration is obtained by correcting the solution of the current approximation.
+The values at the collocation nodes are computed by forward substitution, so that the work at each node is similar to that of a Euler step.
+This is the original idea in the derivation of the method as in \cite{Dutt2000}.